West Chesterfield, New Hampshire

 West Chesterfield is an unincorporated community in the town of Chesterfield in Cheshire County, New Hampshire, United States.
 It is located north of New Hampshire Route 9 in a valley leading to the Connecticut River.
-Via Route 9, Brattleboro, Vermont, is 14 mi to the west, and Keene, New Hampshire, is 3 mi to the east.
+Via Route 9, Keene is 14 mi to the east, and Brattleboro, Vermont, is 3 mi to the west.

 West Chesterfield has a separate ZIP code (03466) from the rest of Chesterfield.